RF Spectrometer (A3008)

 Figure: Typical Local Oscillator Frequency vs. DAC Output Voltage (from the MAX2624 data sheet).

-Because each step is 11 mV, and the slope of frequency with tuning voltage is 75 MHz/V, we expect the frequency to increase by ≈ 0.8 MHz per count.
+Because eight-bit DAC step causes an 11-mV change in the VCO tuning voltage, and the slope of frequency with tuning voltage is 75 MHz/V, we expect the frequency to increase by ≈ 0.8 MHz per eight-bit count (cnt).
 We note also the −0.2 MHz/°C change in oscillator frequency, which gives an apparent +0.2 MHz/°C change in the frequency of an external power source.
 Firmware P3008A01.abl for the A3008A suffers from calibration drift as we take continuous spectra.
-The VCO warms up as you we it, but cools down when we don't.
+The VCO warms up as you we use it, but cools down when we don't.
 Firmware version P3008A02.abl for the A3008B solves this problem by leaving the VCO on all the time.
 After a five-minute warm-up period, the A3008 is stable.

 The filtered IF signal is called IF1 in the schematic.
 The A3008 amplifies IF1 by ×11 to create IF2, and then amplifies IF2 by 11 to create IF3.
 The A3008 allows you to select any one of these three IF signals, and also a 0-V reference.
 The RFPM records all four of these signals using the LWDAQ driver's 8-bit ADC.
 Each ADC sample takes a minimum of 500 ns.
 If you set daq_delay_ticks to 0 in the RFPM, the ADC samples will be spaced by 500 ns, so the IF signals get sampled at 2 MSPS.
 We decrease the sampling frequency by adding 125 ns "delay ticks" to the sampling steps.
 The daq_delay_ticks parameter is the number of 125-ns delays you would like added to each 500-ns ADC sample.
 The daq_num_samples parameter tells the RFPM how many samples to take of each IF signal.
 We obtained most of the graphs below with 20 delay ticks and 10,000 samples.
 The sample period is 3 μs, the sample frequency is 333 kHz, the time per display division is 3 ms, and the total observed interval is 30 ms.

-The RFPM plots all IF signals that do not exceed the dynamic range of its display (this makes sure we don't obscure a useful trace with a large, saturating IF3 signal).
+The RFPM Instrument plots all IF signals that do not exceed the dynamic range of its display.
 It returns the peak-to-peak voltage it obtains from each of its four IF channels.
 The Spectrometer Tool translates these peak-to-peak voltages into RF power in decibels, and plots the power in its graph window.
 The spectrometer provides its own help with its Help button.

 RFPM Instrument